appium/node-simctl/README.md

 #### bootstatus (Undocumented)
  - startBootMonitor

+Methods marked with the star (`*`) character *do not* require the `udid` property to be set on the `Simctl` instance upon their invokation.
+All other methods will *throw an error* if the `udid` property is unset while they are being invoked.

 All public methods are supplied with docstrings that describe their arguments and returned values.

-The class constructor supports the following options:
+The `Simctl` class constructor supports the following options:

 - `xcrun` (Object): The xcrun properties.
 Currently only one property is supported, which is `path` and it by default contains `null`, which enforces